 Generally speaking, Pollonia has fewer routes per day than Adamas Port or Plaka, but this might change from time to time.

 As you would expect, if you want to reach the smaller villages or the most remote beaches, you will need to find an alternative way to get around Milos.
 You could try hitchhiking, but don’t bet on it!

 Also, note that there are very few buses after it gets dark.
 If you are staying at Adamas but want to go out at Pollonia or Plaka for the evening (or vice versa), you will need to find another way to return to your hotel.

-Check this link for Milos bus timetables.
+Check this link for Milos bus timetables and bus services.